Do Go On - 533 - El Chupacabra

 I think that could be big.

-Yeah, I want to get it going
+Yeah, I want to get it going and I want, like,

-and I want specific merch
+I want specific merch.

-and I'm mummy.
+And I'm mummy.

-That bit we can work on.
+that bit we can work on

 I can only see the front row